-Dominic Larocque didn’t waste time making his presence felt at the 2014 Paralympic Winter Games.
+At Sochi, his first Paralympic Games appearance, Larocque didn’t waste time making his presence felt.
 He scored two goals in Canada’s tournament opening win over Sweden and added a goal and an assist the following evening against Norway.
 Larocque played in all five games as Canada won the bronze medal.

 Larocque excelled at hockey, soccer and football as a kid.
 He was already familiar with the rules and theory behind sledge hockey, but had to adjust to the new technique of moving the puck without the aid of his legs.
 A Montreal club organized a sledge hockey clinic in 2010 and Larocque made an immediate impression.
 “The most difficult thing to learn is the coordination and control of the puck and moving forward at the same time, because everything is done with the arms,” he says.

 Following the Vancouver 2010 Paralympic Games, he was one of six newcomers to the national sledge hockey team after catching the attention of Team Canada officials at a camp in Petawawa, Ont.
 Since then he has helped Canada to numerous international successes, including the world title in 2013.

 Bronze medallist at Sochi 2014 Paralympic Games… World champion in 2013 and 2017…

 Has one brother and one sister… Began playing sledge hockey with the Transats de Montréal in 2010… Favorite player is Jonathan Toews of the Chicago Blackhawks… While serving as a Corporal in the Canadian Army he received the Elizabeth II Diamond Jubilee Medal to honor significant contributions and achievements by Canadians.

 NOTABLE INTERNATIONAL RESULTS